Torch Computers: Sale of assets

+Torch's ownership arrangement continued until 1990 when Catsco declined to provide additional funding to the somewhat diminished, 30-employee company, with Torch's turnover having dropped to £1,500,000, largely reliant on its workstation and other hardware products.
+The company sought to complete development of a 68030-based QY product for use in products including a low-end £5,500 workstation known as the Torchstation.

+In 1990, parts of the company were sold to various buyers.
+Unipalm acquired the graphical user interface and X Window System products of Torch, with the latter being of particular commercial interest.
+Two companies of the Cube Group in Cambridge obtained Torch's workstation and VME board products: Cube i.t. took on 15 former Torch employees and hardware development, also continuing to supply the workstation range; Control Universal were to market the VME boards.

-In 1990, parts of the company were sold to various buyers, including Unipalm and Control Universal Ltd. In 1991, Control Universal also went into receivership, and its Torch assets were bought by Worldmark Computers Ltd, which then started to trade under the name Torch Computers, changing its name to Torch Computers Ltd. in 1999.
+In 1991, Control Universal also went into receivership, and its Torch assets were bought by Worldmark Computers Ltd, which then started to trade under the name Torch Computers, changing its name to Torch Computers Ltd. in 1999.
 Some Quad X boards obtained by Worldmark were sold but the company concentrated on PC technology and began to specialise in small form-factor computers.
 The main emphasis is now on enclosure products and large LCD displays for digital signage and art installations.

 Products

 The company provided a range of expansions for the BBC Micro under the Unicorn brand, although this name was also applied to a particular variant of the HDP68K product.
 The Z80-based products including the HDP68K were bundled with the Perfect suite of applications to run under Torch's CPN operating system (a clone of CP/M).
 The UCSD p-System was also offered as an option for the Unicorn range.
 The Torch Graduate was a separate development aimed at the MS-DOS market.
 Later, various Unix workstation products were released or planned, most notably the Torch Triple X.

 Although Torch acquired Arfon, a producer of expansions for the VIC-20, the company reportedly ceased support for this range in 1983.